What might gastrointestinal problems mean in a newborn?

 baby's system.
 After the first few days, normal bowel movements become yellow and

-formed in formula-fed babies and may happen once or twice a day, sometimes more often.
+formed in formula-fed babies.
+They may happen once or twice a day, sometimes more

-Breastfed babies tend to have soft, seedy, yellow-green bowel movements several times
+often.
+Breastfed babies tend to have soft, seedy, yellow-green bowel movements several

-a day, as often as every few hours with feedings.
+times a day.
+They may be as often as every few hours with feedings.
+Babies with diarrhea

-and diarrhea in a newborn can quickly lead to severe dehydration and should be treated
+in a newborn can quickly lead to severe dehydration.
+It should be treated right away.

-immediately.
-Talk with your baby's healthcare provider if there is a change in your
+Talk with your baby's healthcare provider if there is a change in your baby's bowel

-baby's bowel movements or your baby develops diarrhea.
+movements or your baby develops diarrhea.
+If there is blood in the stool, call your

 It can be very stressful and frustrating to parents.
 Healthcare providers have defined